On the hadronic origin of the TeV radiation from GRB 190114C: Results: gamma rays and neutrinos from photo-hadronic interactions

-A direct proof of the hadronic origin of the observed TeV radiation might come from coincident neutrino observations.
-Because of the transient nature of GRBs, the detection of a single neutrino event would allow to identify these sources as extreme hadronic accelerators.
-Despite the experimental efforts, no clear signal has emerged so far in data from the ANTARES and IceCube telescopes \citep{aeffA} \citep{aeffI}, when searching for spatial and temporal coincidences with the prompt emission of GRBs.
-This leads to a constraint on the possible contribution of standard GRBs to less than 10\% of the diffuse cosmic neutrino flux \cite{antGRB1,antGRB2,antGRB3,icGRB}.
-Additionally, it is still unclear whether TeV-emitting GRBs behave as the standard GRB population: consequently, it appears of paramount importance to investigate neutrino emissions from this newly discovered class of sources.
-Both the ANTARES and IceCube Collaborations have searched for coincident neutrino-induced signals from the direction of GRB\,190114C.
-No events were observed in extended time windows, covering both the prompt and the afterglow phase of the GRB, leading to upper limits on the expected neutrino fluence.
-In the case of ANTARES, the 90\% confidence level integrated limit amounts to $1.6$~GeV/cm$^2$, while for IceCube it amounts to $0.44$~GeV/cm$^2$ \cite{antares2021, ICatel}.
+where $A_{\rm eff}^{\nu_\mu} (E_{\nu_{\mu}}, \delta)$ is the Neutrino Telescope effective area, given as a function of the neutrino energy and of the source declination $\delta$.
+Public effective areas of ANTARES \citep{aeffA} and IceCube \citep{aeffI} are evaluated at analysis level and for the declination band that includes the position of GRB\,190114C.
+For KM3NeT/ARCA the effective area is evaluated at trigger level and averaged throughout the sky \citep{loi}.
+In Fig.~\ref{fig:neutrini} we report the number of muon neutrino and antineutrino expected events for the three neutrino detectors as a function of the neutrino energy.
+In Table \ref{tab:eventi_attesi}, we provide the total number of neutrino-induced events expected in the three detectors, obtained by the simulation with $t_{\rm var}=6$~ms, $\Gamma=800$ and $f_{\rm p}=11$.
+Both the ANTARES and IceCube Collaborations have unsuccessfully searched for coincident neutrino-induced signals from the direction of GRB\,190114C.
+In the case of ANTARES, the derived 90\% confidence level integrated upper limit amounts to $1.6$~GeV/cm$^2$.
+For IceCube the same limit amount to $0.44$~GeV/cm$^2$ \citep{antares2021, ICatel}.
 In both cases, the constraints are limited to the muon neutrino component reaching Earth.
-In fact, because angular precision is a crucial feature to reduce the atmospheric background entering the search cone angle, muon neutrino charged-current interactions constitute the better astronomical channel, as muons emerge from these, which can be identified in large volume neutrino telescopes as long tracks.
+In fact, because angular precision is a crucial feature in reducing the atmospheric background entering the search cone angle, muon neutrino charged-current interactions constitute the better astronomical channel, as muons emerging from these can be identified in neutrino telescopes as long tracks.
+The non-detection of current instruments is compatible with the hadronic model expectations for the values of $f_{\rm p}$ and $\Gamma$ that better reproduce the sub-TeV gamma-ray MAGIC data \citep{icecube_followup}.